laramaleyeff1/swcrt-het/simulation_study/README.md

 This folder contains the simulation code and results for “Assessing exposure-time treatment effect heterogeneity in stepped wedge cluster randomized trials.”
 We also provide the code to create the simulation tables and figures shown in the paper.

     .
-    └── binary_estimation: Folder containing simulation code and results for assessing estimation of the overall treatment effect in simulated datasets with a binary outcome
+    └── binary_expt_estimation: Folder containing simulation code and results for assessing estimation of the exposure-time specific effects in simulated datasets with a binary outcome
         ├── README.md
         ├── bash.sh
         ├── main.R
+        ├── bin_boots_10.Rda
+        ├── param_no_boots.Rda
+        ├── results
+        └── results_no_boots
+    ├── binary_overall_estimation: Folder containing simulation code and results for assessing estimation of the average treatment effect in simulated datasets with a binary outcome
+        ├── README.md
+        ├── bash.sh
+        ├── main.R
+        ├── bin_all_less.Rda
         └── results
-    └── cont_estimation: Folder containing simulation code and results for assessing estimation of the overall treatment effect in simulated datasets with a continuous outcome
+    ├── cont_overall_estimation: Folder containing simulation code and results for assessing estimation of the average treatment effect in simulated datasets with a continuous outcome
         ├── README.md
         ├── bash.sh
         ├── main.R
+        ├── cont_all.Rda
         └── results
     ├── helpers: helper functions for binary_estimation and cont_estimation
         ├── helper.R
-        ├── README.md
+        └── README.md
     ├── parse_simulation_results.R: Code to parse simulation results and make tables shown in paper └── tests: Folder containing simulation code and results for assessing test Type I error and power (permutation, LR tests)
         ├── README.md
         ├── bash.sh
         ├── main.R
+        ├── power.Rda
         └── results